akliamrous/ColorSpinnerSubsystem/README.md

 ## Information concerning the Sensor

 1. The color sensor does not work through plexi glass.
 The values change and are not detected within the provided values by REV
-1. The working distance for the sensor is around 3 cm (~1.18 in), allowing for a 0.5 cm margin of tolerance.
+1. The proximity for the sensor is around 3 cm (~1.18 in), allowing for a 0.5 cm margin of tolerance (Measured perpendicularly from the color with the built-in LED switched on.